brisbanewebdeveloper/AutoRaise/README.md

 - Are you running two AutoRaise instances at the same time?
 Use "Activity Monitor" to check this.
 - Is Accessibility properly enabled?
 To be absolutely sure, toggle **off** and **on** access for AutoRaise in the System Preferences|Security & Privacy|Privacy|Accessibility pane.
+- It is known that some OSX Applications may not raise properly using the "activateWithOptions" method.
+If you suspect this to be the case, try compiling with: make CXXFLAGS=-DACTIVATE_FALLBACK.
+Note that this will introduce a deprecation warning.

 If after checking the above you still experience the problem, I encourage you to create an issue in github.
 It will be helpful to provide (a small part of) the verbose log, which can be enabled